Print

 Notes

-The salad keeps really well and can be prepared in advance.
-Store in a covered container in the fridge for 3 days and it’s perfectly fine to make it the day before you’re planning on serving it.
-It transports well too so is great if you need a salad to take along to a party.
+STORAGE INSTRUCTIONS: The salad keeps really well and can be prepared in advance.
+Store in a covered container in the fridge for three days, and it’s perfectly fine to make it the day before you’re planning on serving it.
+It transports well too, so it’s great if you need a salad to take along to a party.

 • Prep Time: 15